fcrawford/covid19_icu/content/instructions.md

 #### Instructions

 This web application shows predicted utilization of ICU beds, floor beds, and patient deaths due to COVID-19.
-Using the sliders below, select your scenario:

 **Initial cases per day** - the current number of COVID19+ patients presenting to the ED each day